 Slow Tor speeds mean that basic web browsing can be painfully slow.
 Slow speeds also make downloading and streaming content impossible.
 This being the case, using Tor certainly isn’t for everyone.

 Are you planning to take steps to protect your privacy online this year?
-If so, Shielded VPN can help.
-Even better, we don’t ask that you stop using the Internet the way you want to.
-To find out more, click here .
+If so, check out our recommended VPN service.